yedidya03/MyProjects/README.md

 The Motion Profiling project plans a route for a tank drivetrain robots, and generates java-code for the robot to execute.
 The project plans the route to ease accurate motion of the robot along the route with minimal deviation errors.

-Part of this project was developing a way of calculating this path in a way that can be controlled and feedbacked with the robot's sensors.\
+In this project I developed a way of planning the route (based on work of other people in the field).\
 I did this project for the team in which I was participating in the First FRC competition.\
 This project was a big success and my team still uses it til this day.\
 \